digitalsac-io/DigiSocket/README.md

 > Please check out https://whiskey.so/migrate-latest for more information.

 > [!IMPORTANT]
-> I made a survey for users of the project to ask questions, and provide DigiSockets valuable insights regarding its users.
+> I made a survey for users of the project to ask questions, and provide Baileys valuable insights regarding its users.
 I will be publishing the results of this form (after filtering) as well so we can study and understand where we need to work.
 >
 > The survey is anonymous and requires no personal info at all.
 You are required to sign-in with Google to keep responses to one person.
 You are able to edit your response after you submit.
 The deadline for this form is September 30, 2025.
 >
 > I encourage you to put the effort, all it takes is 5-10 minutes and you get to ask me any questions you have.
 >
-> \- DigiSockets
+> \- Rajeh (purpshell)
 >
 > Fill in the survey via the link: https://whiskey.so/survey